jvm-wiki/jni/README.md

-# jni
+# 🔗 JNI
-Information relating to the JVM’s Java Native Interface.
+Learn about the Java Native Interface and it's uses.

 ## Contents
 ### Introduction